AI Website Builder Maintenance: What Happens After Launch?

 Useful evaluation questions:

-A CSV export or feed plugin is not the same as channel readiness.
+A CSV export or feed plugin is not the same as channel data alignment.
 Google Merchant Center product data specification, landing page expectations, and AI-powered shopping insights all point in the same direction: product attributes, price, availability, URL, images, and policy context need to stay aligned.

 Before choosing a builder, check whether it can: